mdmayfield/Linux-XPS-15/General Notes.md

     - xkb seems to be key (haha) here
   - Get rid of that stupid fscking (literally, lol) text mode /dev/sda1 clean message during bootup
   - Set up bumblebee for Nvidia Optimus to work as needed
+  - Get TLP set up and tested and be aware of https://github.com/linrunner/TLP/issues/278